SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 }
 ```

-Then indicate that replay is requested by setting a non-null `ReplayStartLocation` in `ConsumerFlowProperties`, which is then passed to `JCSMPSession.createFlow` as a parameter.
+Indicate that replay is requested by setting a non-null `ReplayStartLocation` in `ConsumerFlowProperties`, which is then passed to `JCSMPSession.createFlow` as a parameter.

 The target `Endpoint` for replay is also set in `ConsumerFlowProperties` below, which is the normal way of setting an endpoint for a consumer flow.